AndreMaz/moleculer-prometheus-demo/README.md

 - [ ] Create a script that will update `target.json` every time new Moleculer node is connected.
 We can use Moleculer's registry to track new nodes.
 - [ ] **Bonus:** Moleculer v0.14 needs `python` and `gcc` to install [`event-loop-stats`](https://github.com/bripkens/event-loop-stats).
 Adding `RUN apk add --no-cache python3 make g++` to Dockerfile produces multiple warnings (see an [example](media/warnings.png)).
 Need to investigate what's happening.

-However, this approach wouldn't work if services are scattered across multiple servers because it would not be possible to possible to share `target.json`.
+However, this approach wouldn't work if services are scattered across multiple servers because it would not be possible to share `target.json`.

 > Any suggestions and improvements are welcome!